TricolorHen061/bwbdocs/docs/strikes.rst

 Limits
 ------
-You can tell Bad Word Blocker to perform an action to a user- such as banning, kicking, or muting- when they reach an amount of strikes.
+You can tell Bad Word Blocker to perform an action to a user- such as banning, kicking, or timeout- when they reach an amount of strikes.
 These are called ``limits``.

 Managing limits
 ^^^^^^^^^^^^^^^